 4. The Media Studies M.A.
 Project

 Students following the Media Studies track enroll in COMM 290 to complete a project over two consecutive quarters that must be pre-approved and supervised by the advisor.
 The master’s project will count as 2-4 units of credit.
-The completed M.A. project must be submitted to the advisor (and an electronic copy sent to the Student Services Manager) no later than the last day of classes of the second consecutive quarter.
+The completed M.A. project must be submitted to the advisor and emailed to the student services administrator no later than the last day of classes of the second consecutive quarter.